rupayaproject/rupaya/README.md

 --identity: your full-node's name.
 --password: your account's password.
 --networkid: our network ID.
---tomo-testnet: required when the networkid is testnet(89).
+--rupaya-testnet: required when the networkid is testnet(89).
 --port: your full-node's listening port (default to 9050) --rpc, --rpccorsdomain, --rpcaddr, --rpcport, --rpcvhosts: your full-node will accept RPC requests at 7050 TCP.
 --ws, --wsaddr, --wsport, --wsorigins: your full-node will accept Websocket requests at 8050 TCP.